Volunteer, International Director of Bareebo (bareebo.org), and grad student

 - Water security: rainwater harvesting, home scale water filters, shallow pump wells, EcoSan latrines

 - Food security: organic home gardening, cash cropping, fruit tree planting

 - Capacity building: community development, monitoring and maintaining water & food projects

 - Economic development :combining water, food, ability to spawn economic development, primarily through farmers collectively growing high value crops using water infrastructure in the dry season—almost zero water access in the 6 month long dry-season in Cambodia—and selling them to local and regional markets

-As if that didn't keep him busy enough, he also enrolled in Iowa State’s distance learning graduate program for community development and will get his master’s degree November 2014.
+As if that didn't keep him busy enough, he earned his master's degree from Iowa State’s distance learning graduate program for community development.
 Most importantly, David and Im Sreymum, a local Khmer woman, were married in 2010 and he reports that they are unbelievably happy together!

 Back to Geography-Anthropology Alumni